Fall is chili season!

 Don’t forget to add some toppings!

 Sweet potato paleo chili is packed with flavor on its own, but the flavor can be intensified with all kinds of toppings.
 My favorite chili topping is a homemade cashew sour cream.
 This cashew sour cream is paleo and Whole30 friendly.

 I make the cashew sour cream by soaking 1 cup of raw cashews in water for a few hours.
 Then, I drain and rinse the cashews and blend them with 1/4 cup lime juice, 1/4 cup of water, and 1/2 tsp salt in a high-speed blender.
 Finally, I store the cashew sour cream in the fridge and use to top my chili!

 Some of my other favorite chili toppings include avocado, pickled jalapeños, cilantro, and green onion.
 Basically anything green, creamy or cheesy makes a wonderful chili topping.
 If you aren’t following a paleo or Whole30 diet, Fritos always make a perfect chili topping.

 What kitchen tool and ingredients will I need to make this chili?

 You only need a few basic ingredients to make this sweet potato paleo chili at home.
 Start with some oil, onions and ground beef.
 I always get my meat delivered to my home from Butcher Box.

 At this point, if you are using an Instant Pot, you can throw all of the other ingredients into the pot.
-Set the top to sealing, and cook on manual for 14 minutes.
+Then, set the top to sealing, and cook on manual for 14 minutes.
 When the Instant Pot beeps, manually release the pressure and remove the lid.
-Allow the chili to cool slightly and enjoy!
+Finally, allow the chili to cool slightly and enjoy!

 Bring the chili to a boil and then reduce to a simmer.
 Simmer in a covered pot for at least an hour stirring occasionally.
 The longer you cook the chili the softer the vegetables will be and the more intense the flavor will be.